 Glass shelving can keep your most used items visible and within easy reach, and you can even add a row of hooks to your curtain rod (sans curtain) for hanging your pots.
 This look is perfect if you have a galley kitchen, to get that authentic ‘ship’s galley’ vibe, and to really take advantage of every spare inch in a small kitchen.

-29. Install rustic wooden shelving
+29. Kitchen shelving

 30. Create cottage charm